Decay of streaks and rolls in plane Couette-Poiseuille flow: Experimental set-up and processing

 \subsection{Small scales}

-The velocity $U$ can be decomposed into $U = u_{lsf}+u$, where $u_{lsf}$ is the large-scale flow (LSF) and $u$ is the small-scale flow (SSF) \citep{lemoult_2013}.
-Large scale flows arise from the difference in dissipation between the laminar and turbulent regions of the flow, and a small contribution from the imperfections of the membrane in the channel.
+The velocity $U$ can be decomposed into $U = u_{lsf}+u$, where $u_{lsf}$ is the large-scale flow (LSF) and $u$ is the small-scale flow (SSF).
+Large scale flows in wall-bounded shear flows arise from the non-zero spanwise velocity component \citep{Duguet2013}, and a small contribution from the imperfections of the membrane in the channel.
 The scale separation in the present set-up was investigated by \cite{klotz_wesfreid_2020jfm}.

-In this investigation, we removed the LSF and focused on the SSF $u$ which is the most significant contribution to the turbulent flow field \citep{lemoult_2013}.
+In this investigation, we remove the LSF and focus on the SSF $u$, which is the most significant contribution to the turbulent flow field \citep{lemoult_2013}.
 We used a $2D$ fourth-order Butterworth spatial filter with a cutoff wavelength $\lambda\leq 14.8$ to remove large scale flows.
-The wavelength is defined as $\lambda=\sqrt{\lambda_x^{2}+\lambda_z^{2}}$, where $\lambda_x$ and $\lambda_z$ are the streamwise and spanwise wavelengths, respectively.
-We found that if $\lambda$ was varied between $8.4$ and $16.8$, the results did not change qualitatively.
+The wavelength $\lambda$ is defined as $2\upi/\lambda=k=\sqrt{k_x^{2}+k_z^{2}}$, where $k_x$ and $k_z$ are the streamwise and spanwise wavenumber, respectively.
+The results do not change qualitatively when $\lambda$ is varied between $8.4$ and $16.8$.
 For example, the decay time $\tau$ (defined in Section 5) changed by less than $5\%$ for measurements at final Reynolds number $\Rey_f=500$.
 The small-scale velocity fluctuation $u_x$ is a measure of the streaks and the spanwise velocity $u_z$ corresponds to the streamwise vortices, also termed rolls.